 FAQs

-Q1: Can I skip some of these pages if I'm just starting out?A: It's best to start lean but structured.
+It's best to start lean but structured.
 Begin with Home, About, Services, and Contact, then build out the rest over time.

-Q2: How do I know if my current pages are working?A: Use tools like Google Analytics and Search Console to track bounce rate, time on page, and conversions.
+Use tools like Google Analytics and Search Console to track bounce rate, time on page, and conversions.

-Q3: What if I offer multiple services?A: Create individual pages for each service.
+Create individual pages for each service.
 This helps with SEO and improves user experience.

 On-Page SEO Checklist (Applied in This Blog)